sendbird/SendBird-SDK-Android/README.md

 ### For further reference

-Please visit the following link to learn more about Chat SDK for Android: https://sendbird.com/docs/chat/v3/android/getting-started/about-chat-sdk
+Find out more about Sendbird Chat for iOS on [Chat SDK for Android doc](https://sendbird.com/docs/chat/v3/android/getting-started/about-chat-sdk).

 <br />